google/weather-tools/weather_sp/README.md

 _Common options_:

 * `-i, --input-pattern`: Pattern for input weather data.
-* `-o, --output-dir`: Path to base folder for output files.
-This directory will replace the common path of the input-pattern.
-For `input-pattern a/b/c/**` and `output-dir /x/y/z` a file `a/b/c/file.nc` will createoutput files like `/x/y/z/c/file.nc_shortname.nc`
+* `-o, --output-template`: Path to base folder for output files, or template using Python formating, see [Output section](#output) below.
 * `-d, --dry-run`: Test the input file matching and the output file scheme without splitting.

 Invoke with `-h` or `--help` to see the full range of options.